MangiameliFabio/MangiameliFabio/README.md

 ---

 ### State Machine Generator

-For the character logic, I used a Godot plugin, which I created during the lecture Game Engine Programming to generate boilerplate code for state machines.
-The plugin will use template files to create Godot scripts.
-For more information have a look into the [repository](https://github.com/MangiameliFabio/State_Machine_Generator).
+For the lecture Game Engine Programming, we got the task to create an addon for Godot.
+I love using state machines in my code but there's always plenty of boiler code to write.
+I created an addon which generates code for GDScript that you can completely modify.
+The plugin will use template files which include the code for a state machine.

+You can see this addon in action in the source code of [Crunch Time](https://github.com/MangiameliFabio/Crunch_Time), a game which was created during the [BeansJam 2022](https://itch.io/jam/beansjam-22).
+Or look up the [repository](https://github.com/MangiameliFabio/State_Machine_Generator) to find out how to install and use it.

 ---